Skin Color May Affect How Well Medications Work: Researchers

 The researchers also found evidence suggesting nicotine’s affinity for skin pigments could affect smoking habits in people with different skin tones, raising questions about the efficacy of nicotine patches for smoking cessation.

-In people with darker skin, nicotine may accumulate in the skin and hair, which could lead to prolonged retention of nicotine in the body.
+In people with darker skin, nicotine may accumulate in the skin and hair, which could lead to its prolonged retention in the body.

 “Are we inadvertently shortchanging smokers with darker skin tones if they turn to these patches in their attempts to quit?”
-Groen said in the press release.
+Groen asked in the statement.

 Currently, the effects of melanin on nicotine absorption seem contradictory.

-“Links between variation in skin pigmentation and tobacco use were indeed found in a study with individuals of African-American ancestry, with a smaller study finding no significant correlation,” the researchers wrote in their paper.
+“Links between variation in skin pigmentation and tobacco use were indeed found in a study with individuals of African-American ancestry, with a smaller study finding no significant correlation,” Zaaijer and Groen wrote in their paper.

 One study found that black males had lower odds of achieving smoking abstinence, while the same effect was not seen in black women.
-Another study of over 40 black people, however, did not find any evidence between melanin and nicotine dependence.
+Another study of more than 40 black people, however, did not find any evidence of a correlation between melanin and nicotine dependence.

 Antipsychotic Drug Concentrations Differ

-The researchers cited the antipsychotic drug clozapine as an example of skin color’s effect on drug efficacy.
+The researchers cited the antipsychotic drug clozapine as an example of a drug whose efficacy is affected by skin color.
 Clozapine is prescribed for people with schizophrenia who don’t respond to other drugs.

-An analysis of clozapine’s pharmacokinetics showed that individuals of black African descent had lower concentrations of the drug compared to those of European descent.
-Genetic studies have shown that African Americans may have a higher prevalence for metabolizing enzymes that are faster to break down drugs, leading to lower drug concentrations.
+An analysis of clozapine’s pharmacokinetics showed that individuals of black African descent retained lower concentrations of the drug compared to individuals of European descent.
+Genetic studies have shown that African Americans may have a higher prevalence for metabolizing enzymes that rapidly break down drugs, leading to lower drug concentrations in the body.

 Coincidentally, clozapine also binds with melanin in the skin.
 The authors said skin pigmentation interactions may have also contributed to slower drug release.